|

 preferably, 14 months of age).
 Contracts

 with new owners now spell this out.
-JBR Dr.

 Zink presents Coaching the Canine Athlete seminars worldwide and regularly